tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 “Quite” I replied.
 “Hear that?”

 We did.
 The movement outside.
-The rustling and crutching outside – all around us.
-The roof was trembling under heavy steps as if someone was deliberately trying to make themselves heard.
+The rustling and crunching all around us.
+The roof was trembling under the heavy steps as if someone was deliberately trying to make themselves heard.
 Maybe they were.
 Or maybe it was just an animal instinct like those raptor things from Jurassic Park.
 I dearly hoped so.
 They were making as much noise as possible… The snarls, the rustling, the giggles – the giggles were the worst.
 Did they try to intimidate us?
 Sent us to panic?
 I could tell there were at least four of the creatures lurking around the hut.
 Could it be more?
 My heart started pounding again, blood drumming in my ears, and my hands started shaking again but this time it was not fear.
 Something just snapped inside of me.